-The candidate will also be asked as to whether they hold a current Enhanced DBS.
-If so, the original copy will be obtained from the agency and scanned - signed and dated as originally seen.
-All information present on the certificate will be checked to ensure it reads true and correct against other documentation supplied throughout the recruitment process, including:
+Candidates will be asked whether they hold a current Enhanced DBS certificate registered with the Update Service.
+If they do, the original certificate will be obtained from the agency, scanned, and marked as seen-signed and dated by a OneCall24 representative.
+All information on the certificate will be thoroughly checked to ensure it is accurate and consistent with the documentation provided throughout the recruitment process.
+This includes verifying: